FerretDB/FerretDB/website/docs/migration.md

 # in another terminal run the debug build which runs in diff-normal mode by default
 me@foobar:~/FerretDB$ bin/task run
 ```
-1. Note that because we are running in `diff-normal` mode the error returned from FerretDB will be sent to the client, which, in most cases doesn't require further inspection of the diff output.
+1. Please note that due to running in `diff-normal` mode, any error returned from FerretDB will be transmitted to the client.
+In the majority of cases, this does not necessitate additional scrutiny of the diff output.
+Nevertheless, if FerretDB does not handle the error, additional inspection becomes necessary.

 ```sh
 me@foobar:~/FerretDB$ mongosh --quiet